dulangah2/wedding/README.md

-# Bhagaya & Dulanga Wedding Website
+# Bhagya & Dulanga Wedding Website

 A modern, elegant, and fully responsive wedding website built with React, TypeScript, and Supabase.